...as I am...

 The piece has five continuous sections, and Lore sings from five different positions on the stage.
 I used different composition techniques for each section - which reflects the woman’s various thoughts.
 A text always has a subtext, but we discussed the aural framework before either of us knew what the piece was going to be about.
 The structure came before the notes and words.
 The five sections reflect the different emotions of the character.
 At the root of the music and the text is an enquiry about what happens to sound when particles of meaning – movement, words, ideas - are enmeshed within a sonic framework.
 I’d like to think that the result, the audience’s experience, has a strength and solidity which is as definite and weightless as the structure of a particle or an atom.

-Edited from Dai Fujikura's conversation with Harry Ross
+Edited by Harry Ross from Dai Fujikura's conversation with Harry Ross

 - MENU -